alfredsimkin/copia_regulates_plasticity/README.md

 Setup:

+0. Download or clone this repository and unzip it on an Ubuntu machine, and cd to it.

 1. Obtain snakemake:
 https://snakemake.readthedocs.io/en/stable/getting_started/installation.html
 I followed the instructions, and obtained mambaforge by downloading a shell script for my linux distro from here: